CongducPham/PRIMA-Intel-IrriS/Gateway/sensor-backup/README.md

 Tool scripts to backup and restore device sensor's data
 =======================================================

 You can use this folder for your device sensor backup/restore tasks.
+The scripts are executed in command line mode on the WaziGate.

 Backup: to backup a given device
 ------

 **For a capacitive sensor device:**

+	> cd sensor_backup
 	> /home/pi/scripts/backup_capacitive_device_sensor_values.sh <device_id>

 Example: